geb/geb/doc/manual/src/chapters/060-configuration.md

 Both values are optional and in seconds.
 If unspecified, the values of `5` for `timeout` and `0.1` for `retryInterval`.

+#### Enabled by Default

+You can turn on waiting on all elements by default.
+This is equivalent to adding `(wait: true)` to all page object content elements.

+    waiting {
+        enabledByDefault = true
+    }

+If you want to disable waiting on a specific element, set `(wait: false)` on an individual page object content element will override this default.

 #### Presets

 Presets can be specified via: